apache/kyuubi/docs/connector/spark/iceberg.rst

    For the knowledge about Iceberg not mentioned in this article, you can obtain it from its `Official Documentation`_.

+By using kyuubi, we can run SQL queries towards Iceberg which is more convenient, easy to understand, and easy to expand than directly using spark to manipulate Iceberg.

 Iceberg Integration
 -------------------